oletizi/avi-docs/src/site/docs/17.1/autoscale-service-engines/index.md

  <li>As traffic increases beyond the capacity of a single SE, the Avi Controller can add one or more new SEs to the virtual service.
 These new SEs may be processing other virtual service traffic, or they may be newly created for this task.
 Existing SEs can be added within a couple seconds, whereas instantiating a new SE VM may take up to several minutes, depending on the time necessary to copy the SE image to the VM’s host.</li>
  <li>Once the new SEs are configured (both for networking and configuration sync), the first SE, known as the primary, will begin forwarding a percentage of inbound client traffic to the new SE.
 Packets will flow from the client to the MAC address of the primary SE, then be forwarded (at layer 2) to the MAC address of the new SE.
 This secondary SE will terminate the TCP connection, process the connection and/or request, then load balance the connection/request to the chosen destination server.</li>
  <li>The secondary SE will source NAT the traffic <em>from</em> its own IP address when load balancing the flow <em>to</em> the chosen server.
 Servers will respond back to the source IP of the connection (the SE), ensuring a symmetrical return path from the server to the SE that owns the connection.</li>
  <li>For VMware, Docker, bare metal, Amazon Web Services, and OpenStack using Nuage environments, the secondary SE will forward packets directly back to the original client.
-For OpenStack with standard Neutron, the secondary SE will forward response packets back through the primary SE, which will forward the packets back to the original client.</li>
+For OpenStack with standard Neutron, the secondary SE will forward response packets back through the primary SE, which will forward the packets back to the original client.
+See <a href="{% vpath %}/direct-server-return/">Direct Server Return</a>.</li>
 </ol>

 ### Scaling In